ydb-platform/ydb/ydb/docs/en/core/concepts/topic.md

 ## Partitioning {#partitioning}

 To enable horizontal scaling, a topic is divided into `partitions` that are units of parallelism.
-Each partition has a limited bandwidth.
+Each partition has a limited throughput.
 The recommended write speed is 1 MBps.

 {% note info %}